ChangeWindows/Content/desktop/10158.md

 - New panels, settings and options
  - The Windows Spotlight lock screen has been removed for non-Home
  - Automatic color picker now works
- - You can now enable features that aren't enabled by default trough Windows Update
+ - You can now enable features that aren't enabled by default through Windows Update
  - You can now exit the Windows Insider program
 - Visual updates and others
  - There are new animations when switching applets